kailash-manasarovar/statement/docs/timeline/2026/july.md

     ![Exhaustion prompt from Joy](../../content/images/exhaustion-prompt-from-joy.jpg)

+    - Phrases and sentences from non-fiction, fiction, blogs, emails, tweets and similar from as far back as 2007 to the current time, that morning even sometimes if I had been online before class.
     - (I'll keep adding these in as I remember them..., it's gonna be quite a list)

 - It was a battering.